-The Paramedic Program continues its widely recognized status as one of the strongest in the State of Michigan, and continues with its commitment towards excellence for faculty, staff, students and the community.
-The Lansing Community College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Committee on Accreditation of Educational Programs for Emergency Medical Services Professions (CoAEMSP) located at 1361 Park Street, Clearwater, Florida 33756.
+The LCC Paramedic Program began in 1975, continues its widely recognized status as one of the strongest in the State of Michigan, and continues with its commitment towards excellence for faculty, staff, students and the community.
+The Lansing Community College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Committee on Accreditation of Educational Programs for Emergency Medical Services Professions (CoAEMSP) located at 25400 U.S. Highway 19, Suite 158, Clearwater, Florida 33763.
 They can be contacted at (727) 210-2350 or at www.caahep.org.

-For questions surrounding the Paramedic Program please contact Lisa Ferris-McCann at email@example.com or the Health and Human Services Program Office at 483-1410.
+For questions surrounding the Paramedic Program please contact the Health and Human Services Division at 483-1410.

 General Program Information

 LCC offers two options for completing the Paramedic Program with a course of study preparing the Basic EMT in advanced techniques of administering care in life threatening situations.
-Students are accepted in to the program every fall semester with a limited number of openings each year.
-Students receive clinical experience in both hospital and ambulance sites.
+Students are accepted into the program every fall semester.
+Students receive clinical experience in both hospital and EMS agency locations.

 Certificate of Achievement - 36 credit hour program completed in two semesters, plus an arranged internship held in the summer semester.

-Associate Degree - 72 credit hour program including completion of the Basic EMT Certificate Program curriculum, the Paramedic Certificate Program curriculum and core curriculum courses.
+Associate Degree - 64 minimum credit hour program including completion of the Basic EMT Certificate Program curriculum, the Paramedic Certificate Program curriculum and core curriculum courses.

-Graduates of either course of study are required to take the licensing examination offered by the National Registry of EMT's to practice as a paramedic.
-Once licensed by the National Registry, application can be made for state licensure with the State of Michigan, Department of Community Health Division of Emergency Medical Services.
+Graduates of either course of study are required to successfully complete the licensing examination offered by the National Registry of EMT's to practice as a paramedic.
+Once certified by the National Registry, application can be made for state licensure with the State of Michigan Department of Health and Human Services, Division of EMS, Trauma, and Preparedness.
 The license must be renewed every three years.

 The LPN/Paramedic to RN Advanced Standing Program is available for current Licensed Practical Nurses (LPN) or licensed Paramedics, to pursue a degree as a Registered Nurse.
 For complete information an Advanced Standing Advising Guide may be requested either at www.lcc.edu/nursing or by calling (517) 483-1410.
 Students meeting the qualifications may apply for Advanced Standing admission to the second year of the Associate Degree Nursing Program.